sukhleen-kaur/CoreIR2020/README.md

 ##### Group 22: Cremers, Kaur, Koesomo

 This repository consists of the data used and the code used for the Core IR project of the Information Retrieval (IN4325) course at TU Delft.
-The purpose of this study was to determine which features are useful in predicting clickbait headlines.

 This repository consists of 4 directories:
 * [**MQ2007**](https://github.com/sukhleen-kaur/CoreIR2020/tree/master/MQ2007): contains the dataset used.